ishall21/ishall21/README.md

 > I'm a Filipino Network Engineer from Philippines.
 With 13+ years of hands-on experience:

-- 🎯 My expertise in **Network, Security, and Redundancy Solutions with CISCO and MIKROTIK**
+- 🎯 My expertise in **Network, Security, Routing, Switching and Redundancy Solutions with CISCO and MIKROTIK**
 - 💻 I also excel in **Graphic Design**
 - 🌱 I’m currently learning **React.js,Node.js,Python,Java Script, PHP,HTML,CSS**